Ashby10/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is the readme of the directory
+pwd : print the path of the current working directory